-Excel VBA Dictionary is very tough to get inside but we will try our level best to make it easy for you to understand.
-We can compare both Dictionary and Collection on the same scale but some of the VBA dictionaries offer some of the functionalities that are not available with VBA Collections object.
+VBA Dictionary is very tough to get inside, but we will try our level best to make it easy for you to understand.
+We can compare both Dictionary and Collection on the same scale, but some of the VBA dictionaries offer some of the functionalities that are not available with VBA Collections object.

-To set the reference to follow below steps.
+To set the reference to follow the below steps.

 Step 1: Go to Tools > References.

-Step 2: Scroll down and select ‘Microsoft Scripting Runtime’ option then click ok.
+Step 2: Scroll down and select the ‘Microsoft Scripting Runtime’ option then click ok.

 Now we can access VBA Dictionary with Scripting Library.

 After setting the reference to ‘Microsoft Scripting Runtime,’ we need to create an instance of the VBA Dictionary.
 First, declare the variable as Scripting.Dictionary.

 Sub Dict_Example1() Dim Dict As Scripting.Dictionary End Sub